CommitteeOfZero/committeeofzero.github.io/projects/2023-02-03-chn-walkthrough.markdown

     YES → YES → NO → YES → YES → YES → YES → YES → YES → YES → YES → YES → YES
 </details>

-Ending A: any deviation from above.
+Any deviation from above will result in Ending A.

 ---